Standing Order vs. Direct Debit

 Should I use standing order or Direct Debit?

 If you have less than 25 customers, standing order may be a good option for you.
-Standing orders are great for smaller organizations or clubs with close relationships with their members.
+Standing orders are great for smaller organisations or clubs with close relationships with their members.